Get The Top News In Search

-That “known fact” referred to in that process is one that might be related to the context term in the query.
+That “known fact” referred to in that process might be related to the context term in the query.

 This patent tells us that the knowledge elements that may show up in a knowledge panel may change based upon the score associated with the context items referenced in a query, resulting in contextual knowledge panels that potentially are slightly different from each other.
-I’m not seeing drastic changes from one knowledge panel to another with different context terms, and I suspect that we may see more variation in the future.
+I do not see drastic changes from one knowledge panel to another with different context terms, and I suspect that we may see more variation in the future.

-The patent also tells us that some text in a knowledge panel may be highlighted regarding one or more of the knowledge elements in a knowledge panel.
-That would fit in well with the highlighting that we see in search results for the query terms that we searched for, or possibly for synonyms or substitutes of those query terms.
+The patent also tells us that some text in a knowledge panel may be highlighted regarding knowledge elements in a knowledge panel.
+That would fit in well with the highlighting that we see in search results for the query terms that we searched for, or possibly synonyms or substitutes of those query terms.

 The Contextual Knowledge Panel patent can be found at:

 Contextualizing knowledge panels